SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Details of Using for Symbolic Regression

 \paragraph{Feynman:} In Fig. \ref{fig:srpairgrid} (\textbf{middle}), we present a comparative analysis of \modelname against the SRBench algorithms on the \textit{Feynman} dataset.
 As outlined in Sec.~\ref{sec:app-srdatasets}, the \textit{Feynman} dataset encompasses 119 unique Feynman equations, representing a broad spectrum of physical phenomena.
 This figure delineates the positioning of each algorithm in terms of Accuracy-Complexity-Time.
-Notably, the E2E transformer model exhibits enhanced performance on the \textit{Feynman} dataset relative to the Strogatz dataset, securing a fifth rank in accuracy. \modelname, however, surpasses the performance of not only the E2E transformer SR model but also many top SR baselines.
-When focusing on accuracy, \modelname clinches a spot among the top three baselines, especially when considering solutions boasting an $R^2~>~0.99$ across diverse target noise levels. \modelname often bests other competing baselines like GP-GOMEA, SBP-GP, and Operon in terms of inference time.
-From a complexity perspective, \modelname exhibits superior results against SBP-GP and Operon and demonstrates comparable performance with the GP-GOMEA baseline.
-This optimal balance between accuracy and complexity was also illustrated in Fig.\ref{fig:srbenchpareto}(c), showcasing ranking Pareto plots for both metrics.
-Here, \modelname commands a position on the first Pareto-front, closely approximating the lower-left corner — an indicator of its better ranking in both accuracy and complexity.
-Among competitors, GP-GOMEA is positioned on the secondary front, denoting an inferior Accuracy-Complexity balance relative to \modelname.
-While Operon and SBP-GP are also placed on the first Pareto-dominance, their placement drifts further to the upper-left corner than \modelname — suggesting the expressions they generate bear higher complexity.
-This placement shows \modelname's strong Accuracy-Complexity balance for data without noise ($\gamma=0$).
+Notably, the E2E transformer model exhibits enhanced performance on the \textit{Feynman} dataset relative to the Strogatz dataset, achieving a fifth rank in accuracy. \modelname, however, surpasses the performance of not only the E2E transformer SR model but also many top GP baselines.
+When focusing on accuracy, \modelname locates among the top three baselines, especially when considering solutions with an $R^2~>~0.99$ across diverse target noise levels. \modelname often outperforms other competing baselines like GP-GOMEA, SBP-GP, and Operon in terms of inference time.
+From a complexity perspective, \modelname exhibits better results against SBP-GP and Operon and demonstrates comparable performance with the GP-GOMEA baseline.
+This optimal balance between accuracy and complexity was also shown in Fig.\ref{fig:srbenchpareto}(c), showcasing ranking Pareto plots for both metrics.
+Here, \modelname positions on the first Pareto-front — an indicator of its better ranking in both accuracy and complexity.
+Among competitors, GP-GOMEA is positioned on the secondary Pareto level, denoting an inferior Accuracy-Complexity balance relative to \modelname.
+While Operon and SBP-GP are also placed on the first Pareto-dominance, their placement drifts further to the upper-left corner than \modelname — suggesting the expressions they generate reaches higher complexity.
+This placement shows \text{\modelname's} strong Accuracy-Complexity balance for data without noise ($\gamma=0$).
 To accentuate this advantage, Fig.~\ref{fig:srnoisepareto}(b) offers a deep dive into the Pareto Accuracy-Complexity performances of leading SR baselines on the \textit{Feynman} dataset across a spectrum of target noise levels.
 Predictably, increased noise compromises the performance of all algorithms.
-Still, \modelname consistently holds a favorable position, indicating it produces more accurate and less complex expressions even with increased noise.
+Still, \modelname consistently holds a favorable position, indicating it generates more accurate and less complex expressions even with increased noise.